takasoft/takasoft.github.io/about.md

 May 2018 – August 2018

 - Developed a web application (Python, Angular) to make it easier for customers to submit IT tickets.
-- Developed Python scripts to automate various firewall/panorama operations.
+- Developed Python scripts to automate various network security operations (backup/restore of multiple Firewall/Panorama/SBC, finding unused application objects, etc.)
-- Manipulated/Analyzed data from Palo Alto Networks/Splunk/AlgoSec APIs

 ### Research Experience